GWSim: Python package for creating mock GW samples for different astrophysical populations and cosmological models of binary black holes: Models of cosmology and GW sources astrophysical population

 \subsubsection{Redshift-dependent mass models}

 The redshift dependence of the mass distribution of BBHs can arise due to the evolution of the stellar properties in the Universe \citep{Spera:2017fyx,2019ApJ...887...53F, Renzo:2020rzx, 2022MNRAS.tmp.2056M}.
-Two different scenarios of the redshift-dependent mass model are considered in the analysis, namely (a) a phenomenological model which considers the redshift evolution of the mass distribution, and (b) a mixing-mass model: a model of the mass distribution which considers the dependence of the binary masses on the stellar metallicity and delay time distribution.
+Two different scenarios of the redshift-dependent mass model are considered in the analysis, namely (a) a phenomenological model which considers the redshift evolution of the mass distribution, and (b) a mixing-mass model which considers the dependence of the binary masses on the stellar metallicity and delay time distribution.

-For the phenomenological redshift dependent mass distribution model, we consider a linear redshift dependence of the mass model that can is modeled as $\mu(z)= \mu_0+ \epsilon_\mu z$, where $\mu_0$ denotes the expectation value of the mass of the redshift independent case (discussed previously) and $\epsilon_\mu$ is the value of the parameter which controls a linear redshift evolution of this expectation value.
+For the phenomenological model with a mass distribution dependent on the redshift, we considered a linear dependence modeled as $\mu(z)= \mu_0+ \epsilon_\mu z$, where $\mu_0$ denotes the expectation value of the mass of the redshift independent case (discussed previously) and $\epsilon_\mu$ is the slope of the linear evolution of this expectation value.
 This model is an extension of the redshift-independent model with one additional parameter for each of the redshift-independent mass model parameters.
-As a result, there are~$2N$ parameters, if the redshift independent model has~$N$ parameters.
+As a result, there are~$2N$ parameters, if the redshift independent model has~$N$ parameters. {In Appendix \ref{app:1}, we describe different phenomenological models with redshift-dependent mass distribution.}

 In the mixing-mass model \citep{2022MNRAS.tmp.2056M,https://doi.org/10.48550/arxiv.2204.13495}, the mass distributions of the compact objects get a redshift dependence due to a metallicity evolution as a function of redshift and a non-zero value of the delay time distribution.
-Due to the non-zero value of the delay time, black holes forming at different cosmic times originate from different parent stars with different metallicities and consequently can have different masses.
+Due to the non-zero value of the delay time (as $t_d^{min} >0$), black holes forming at different cosmic times originate from different parent stars with different metallicities and consequently can have different masses.
 Consequently, when the black holes form at different cosmic times, they merge after a different amount of delay time and the observed BH mass distribution gets a redshift dependence.
 This redshift-dependent mass distribution $P[m(z_m)]$ can be written in terms of the window function $W_{t_d}[m(z_m)]$ and the source frame mass distribution $P_s[m(z_m)]$ of the compact objects as

 where the window function can be written as